Bartozzz/bartozzz.github.io/content/blog/2021-12-13-accessible-css-that-respects-user-choices/index.md

 }
 ```

 Light and dark modes have different use cases but both contribute to the [health & well-being](https://www.health.harvard.edu/staying-healthy/blue-light-has-a-dark-side) of the audience.
-A light mode will be preferred in a well-lit room or in direct sunlight, wherever, dark mode is preferred during the night or when saving the battery life.
+A light mode will be preferred in a well-lit room or direct sunlight, whereas dark mode is preferred during the night or when saving the battery life.

-## Adapt to the user's preferred contrast level
+## Adapt to the user’s preferred contrast level

-[The `prefers-contrast` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) can be used to make your website adapt to the user's preferred contrast level.
+[The `prefers-contrast` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) can be used to make your website adapt to the user’s preferred contrast level.
 The user might indicate this preference by changing the contrast level in their operating system.

 ```css
 /* When users have no contrast preferences */